MBenieCarla/System_B/README.md

 **How to run the system**
+system starts at the home page with buttons optioning to register or login

-Users log into the system via the login page using their email and password authenticated users are logged in successfully while unauthorized user i.e users without existing accounts register through the registration page using their full name, email and password. upon succesfull login, users welcomed into their profile page with their name and email displayed on the screen and the date since they were registered as users. users can then view their profile pictures users can then logout of the system.
+Users log into the system via the login page using their email and password authenticated users are logged in successfully while unauthorized user i.e users without existing accounts register through the registration page using their full name, email and password. upon succesfull login, users (redirected to the create booking page where the destinations are displayed and their options saved to the database)
+//welcomed into their profile page with their name and email displayed on the screen and the date since they were registered as users. users can then view their profile pictures// users can then logout of the system.

 **administrative rights**